 Most DC charging stations will take an empty battery and return it to 80% full in around 20-30 minutes, at which point the charging rate slows down closer to most standard L2 chargers.
 The DC charging station does this to protect the EVs batter from degradation.

-So can all electric vehicles DC fast charge?
+So can all-electric vehicles DC fast charge?

-For many Plug in Hybird (PHEV’s) their battery packs are simply to small to allow for DC fast charging.
+For many Plug in Hybird (PHEV’s) their battery packs are simply too small to allow for DC fast charging.
 For others, it can be standard or an optional extra.
 The need for DC fast charging is far more practical for full battery electric vehicles (BEV’s) anyway given their range, but you will see this become a more widespread standard feature over the coming years.

 Why does DC fast charging slow down at 80-90%?

 When using a DC fast charger and the battery is almost full, it will automatically drop the speed of the charge to prevent the battery cells on your EV from overheating.
-At this point, it makes sense to vacate from the DC charger and utilize the Level 2 AC Keba charging station nearby, as this will finish the job at a faster rate.
+At this point, it makes sense to vacate from the DC charger and utilize the Level 2 AC EO charging station nearby, as this will finish the job at a faster rate.

 Does DC Charging ruin the battery on my EV?

 Research has shown this not to be the case, and in some instances, it may increase the life of the battery.

 CHAdeMo: Used in mainly in Japanese vehicles such as the Nissan Leaf.